One of the amazing benefits of being a direct sales consultant is the ability to deduct part of your home and home utilities from your taxes!

 The home office deduction (or work-from-home tax deduction as some call it), as well as the mileage deduction, will typically be your top tax deductions unless you hold inventory.

 So, don’t forget your home office deduction and you will pay less in taxes.

 What Are the Requirements for the Home Office Deduction?

-If you are a direct seller that works from home you should be able to deduct your home office.
-The IRS has specific home office deduction requirements, we’ll call them tests, to determine whether you can write-off your home office or not.
+If you are a direct seller who works from home, you should be able to deduct your home office.
+The IRS has specific home office deduction requirements, we’ll call them tests, to determine whether you can write off your home office or not.

 Second, you must use your home office on a regular basis to perform work.
 Do you regularly do your calling and administrative work in this room?